 Each year, the United States Department of Housing and Urban Development (HUD) solicits applications from communities to address the needs of those experiencing homelessness.
-This process, known as the Continuum of Care (CoC), facilitates grants designed to address the problems of homelessness in a comprehensive manner with other federal agencies.
+This process, known as the Continuum of Care Program (CoC), facilitates grants designed to address the problems of homelessness in a comprehensive manner with other federal agencies.
 Homeward manages the CoC grant application process for the Greater Richmond continuum, which includes the following localities: the city of Richmond, and the counties of Chesterfield, Hanover, Henrico, Powhatan, Goochland, New Kent and Charles City.

 Since 1994, the U. S. Department of Housing and Urban Development (HUD) has encouraged communities to address the problems of housing and homelessness in a coordinated, comprehensive, and strategic fashion.
 With input from practitioners throughout the country, HUD introduced the Continuum of Care concept to support communities in this effort.
 This concept is designed to help communities develop the capacity to envision, organize, and plan comprehensive and long-term solutions to addressing the problem of homelessness in their community.

 Who can apply for these funds?

 Eligible applicants include states, local governments, other government agencies (such as public housing agencies), private nonprofit organizations, and community mental health associations that are public nonprofit organizations.